-A reliable source for Metal Stamping information and a resource for accessing leading Metal Stamping and suppliers.
+A reliable source for Metal Stamping information and leading Metal Stamping Companies & Manufacturers.

 In addition to stamping, the term “metal stamping,” can refer to a broader set of metalworking processes that are conducted with a press machine, such as: bending, blanking, coining, embossing, flanging, forging and punching.

 Metal stamping is popular with manufacturers for its ability to produce uniform parts at high volumes, all while keeping the costs low.

 Metal stamping has endless industrial applications, like plumbing, household appliances, automotive parts and medical stampings.
 Among the industries in which it is most popular are: automotive manufacturing, aerospace, healthcare, research and development, military and defense and electronics.

 The list of products manufacturers can make using metal stamping is nearly endless.
 Some of those products include: deep drawn stampings (deep 3D parts) like pots and pans, metal brackets, spring clips, metal clips, exterior building panels (ex. roofs, doors, bonnets, side panels, deck lids and fenders), interior building panels, metal brackets, eyelets, lasers, gauges, radio system components, medical stampings, helicopter parts, vehicle engine parts, weapons parts, navigation systems, landing gears and dimensionally critical panels.
 Metal stamping is also used to make jewelry, household items and plumbing accessories.

 Sheet Metal Stampings – Micro Forms, Inc.

 The earliest examples we have of metal stampings are coins that were struck (not stamped) a people called the Lydians in the 7th century BC.
 These people, who lived in what is now Turkey, created coins by placing a gold or gold alloy pieces between a die with one image and a stamp with another.
 Once the metal was in position, they would hit the whole tool and die assembly with a hammer.